SHELBY

 A grid of GoFundMe campaigns, with images of patients in hospitals and smiling families.

-As part of the Data Studio course at Columbia, I scraped 5,000+ GoFundMe campaigns and conducted text and statistical analyses to try to capture the cost of a severe COVID diganosis.
+As part of Columbia's Data Studio course, I scraped 5,000+ GoFundMe campaigns and conducted text analyses to try to capture the cost of a severe COVID diganosis.

 For this story, I created a custom responsive chart using plotnine (ggplot), Adobe llustrator and ai2html.